 This can seem like a delicate process, but if your key is still stuck, this is possibly the last thing you can do to try to fix it.

 For this step, you need a flat instrument like a screwdriver.
 You could also use a fingernail if you have a really big one!
 (We don’t really recommend this.)
-Also, you need a cotton swab and a bit of rubbing alcohol.
+Also, it would be best if you had a cotton swab and a bit of rubbing alcohol.

 - With your flat instrument, very carefully pry the jammed key off of your keyboard.